 What is enhanced short-term disability insurance?

 For employees eligible for enhanced short-term disability insurance, Vanderbilt pays for base coverage which covers the first $24,000 of your annual base salary.
-The buy-up portion covers the amount of your annual base salary above $24,000 and is paid by you.
+You can pay for the buy-up portion, which covers the amount of your annual base salary above $24,000.
 If you are approved for a claim, benefit payments are 66 and 2/3% of your covered salary.
 Learn more.

 Enhanced short-term disability provides a no-cost base coverage, which is paid for by Vanderbilt, and buy-up coverage, which is paid for by the employee.
 The base portion pays 66.7% of your weekly wages on the first $24,000 of annual base salary with only a two-week waiting period (14 calendar days).
 Costs for the buy-up depend on your annual salary.
 You may opt out of the buy-up coverage at any time.
 If you wish to re-enroll in the buy-up coverage at another time, you will be subject to medical review and you could be denied.

 I am eligible for enhanced short-term disability.
 During last year’s Open Enrollment, I opted out of the buy-up option.
-Will that election carry over into 2016?
+Did that election carry over into 2016?

-Yes, if you opted out of the buy-up option at any time, that same election will carry over into 2016.
+Yes, if you opted out of the buy-up option at any time, that same election carried over into 2016.

-Last year I opted out of the buy-up option.
-I’d like to add the buy-up option for 2016.
+I previously opted out of the buy-up coverage, but now I'd like to add it.
 How do I do that?